OpenRemote-Fontys/ESP32-Connection/README.md

 FileStructure
 .
-├── ESP32                     # All projects and files that get uploaded to the esp32
-├───── Connections              # Projects that have connections to openremote
-├───── Tests                    # Test projects for testsing smaller chunks ├── Teensy                    # Projects Running on the Teensy 4.1
+├── ESP32                     # All projects and files that get uploaded to the esp32 <br> ├───── Connections              # Projects that have connections to openremote    <br> ├───── Tests                    # Test projects for testsing smaller chunks  <br> ├── Teensy                    # Projects Running on the Teensy 4.1  <br>

 Version Control:
 Arduino